Microaggression: Description

-They are thought to spring from unconsciously held prejudices and beliefs which may be demonstrated consciously or unconsciously through daily verbal interactions.
-Although these communications typically appear harmless to observers, they are considered a form of covert racism or everyday discrimination.
-Microaggressions differ from what Pierce referred to as "macroaggressions", which are more extreme forms of racism (such as lynchings or beatings) due to their ambiguity, size and commonality.
-Microaggressions are experienced by most stigmatized individuals and occur on a regular basis.
-These can be particularly stressful for people on the receiving end as they are easily denied by those committing them.
-They are also harder to detect by members of the dominant culture, as they are often unaware they are causing harm.
-Sue describes microaggressions as including statements that repeat or affirm stereotypes about the minority group or subtly demean its members.
+They are thought to spring from unconsciously held prejudices and beliefs which may be demonstrated consciously or unconsciously through daily interactions.
+Although these communications typically appear harmless to observers, they are considered a form of subtle or everyday discrimination, like covert racism.
+Microaggressions differ from what Pierce referred to as "macroaggressions" in the context of racial discrimination: these are more extreme forms of racism (such as lynchings or beatings), differentiated due to their ambiguity, size and commonality.
+Today, researchers do not use the prefix "micro-" to mean the aggressions have a small impact, but instead to emphasize how subtly they take place, which can make them hard to point out.
+In fact, research on the impacts of repeated microaggressions towards members of minority groups suggests that microaggressions negatively affect mental health and are related to minority stress.